Roadway Departure Crashes

 Almost all, 96 percent, of roadway departure fatalities and serious injuries occur in rural areas, making this type of severe crash the most common in Montana during the time period of 2004 to 2013.
 These crashes accounted for 67 percent of all fatalities and 55 percent of serious injuries.

 In an effort to address this crash type, MDT developed a Road Departure Study for rural, on-system routes.
 The results of this study are being used to identify locations for potential engineering improvements to address crash trends.
-A link to the summary of the analysis is provided below.
-Detailed reports outlining the development of the study and maps depicting the Level of Service of Safety (LOSS) for evaluated locations and identified crash patterns are also provided in the following links.

 - Bridge Rail